Pfizer under fire in Europe, U.S. as it weighs next Astra move

 "I can't see there being much movement from these levels until there's more clarity on Pfizer's intentions," said Central Markets trading analyst Joe Neighbour.

-The collapse of a $35 billion merger between advertising giants Omnicom and Publicis has added some uncertainty around the proposed giant pharmaceutical deal.
+The collapse of a $35 billion merger between advertising giants Omnicom (OMC.N) and Publicis (PUBP.PA) has added some uncertainty around the proposed giant pharmaceutical deal.

 The Omnicom-Publicis tie-up would also have involved an advantageous change of tax residence but faced a series of problems, including anti-trust hurdles in China, which may also snag Pfizer.